NYC Area Chemistry Programs

 A multi-disciplinary collaborative environment emphasized throughout the university, provides for unique learning opportunities.
 In particular, the interdisciplinary Nanotechnology Graduate program allows Chemistry graduate students to study the behavior of matter at the smallest scales.

 NJIT's Department of Chemistry and Environmental Science provides a unique focus for addressing some of today's most pressing environmental and chemical problems.

-The department's research is supported by grants and contracts from industry and government sources, with principal strengths in the areas of molecular modelling, environmental analysis, hazardous waste minimization, biochemical processing, and solid state and polymeric materials.
+The department's research is supported by grants and contracts from industry and government sources, with principal strengths in the areas of molecular modeling, environmental analysis, hazardous waste minimization, biochemical processing, and solid-state and polymeric materials.